takafumi-shiraogawa/AQA/README.md

 conda install xarray
 pip install git+https://github.com/pyscf/properties
 ```
 Only PySCF ver.
-2.2 are tested.
+2.2 is tested.
 The older version of PySCF cannot be used.
 Please add a path of `properties/` to PYSCF_EXT_PATH.